dojo/routing/README.md

 #### Outlet Component Types

-When registering an outlet a different widget can be configure a widget possible  `MatchType` of a route:
+When registering an outlet a different widget can be configure for each `MatchType` of a route:

 | Type              | Description |
 | ----------------- | ---------------------------------------------------- |